 Coinbase VS Kraken: Crypto Exchange Comparison

 In the last ten years, cryptocurrencies have revolutionized the way we look at money.
 What began as a far-fetched concept in the world of cryptography, became its reality once Bitcoin was launched in 2009.
-As the demand for digital currencies grew more and more, even outlining a possibility to supplant fiat currencies with cryptos, there was a need to develop proper platforms where one could trade them.
+As the demand for digital currencies grew more and more, even outlining the possibility to supplant fiat currencies with cryptos, there was a need to develop proper trading platforms.

 Enter cryptocurrency pioneers.
-Accepting the challenge, they manage to create cryptocurrency exchanges or online platforms where traders are not only able to trade their cryptocurrencies but sell them and store them too.
+Accepting the challenge, they managed to create cryptocurrency exchanges or online platforms where traders were not only able to trade their cryptocurrencies but sell them and store them too.
 The crypto exchanges have become so popular that today there are so many of them to choose from, which makes decision making increasingly difficult.

-Whether you are a newbie investor and cryptocurrency enthusiast or a seasoned one, we have you covered!
+Whether you are a newbie crypto investor or a seasoned one, we have you covered!

 About the Exchanges

 Coinbase is a crypto exchange launched in 2012 and headquartered in San Francisco, California.
 It was founded by Brian Armstrong and Fred Ehrsam, whose vision was to create the most user-friendly, easy-to-use crypto exchange on the digital market.
 It was modeled on other already familiar platforms like PayPal, in order to ease their customers’ way into this new technology.